Page contents

 The city of Nafplion was the first capital of modern Greece and is undoubtedly a place worth visiting.
 I had heard that Nafplio features gorgeous beaches, aristocratic architecture, old historic landmarks, and plenty to see.

-But, my travel buddy had the Nafplion Castle in her sights when we planned our Greece mom-action.
-She had always wanted to do the 999-step challenging climb that culminates in panoramic vistas overlooking the city below (more on that later).
+But when we planned our Greece mom-action, my travel buddy had the Nafplion Castle in her sights.
+She had always wanted to do the 999-step challenging climb, which culminates in panoramic vistas overlooking the city below (more on that later).

 Best Things To Do In Nafplio